BLotApp/BLot/BUILD_INSTRUCTIONS.md

-# Build Instructions for BLot
+# Build Instructions for Blot

 ## Prerequisites